daniellmb/Museum-of-Bad-Code/README.md

 This free resource empowers developers to learn from the real-world mistakes of others and improve code quality by not making those same errors themselves.

-Follow [@museumofbadcode](https://twitter.com/museumofbadcode) on Twitter, for updates as new exhibits added to the growing collection.
+Follow [@museumofbadcode](https://twitter.com/museumofbadcode) on Twitter for updates as new exhibits added to the growing collection.